 Designing myself — an iterative process

-Hi there — I’m a UX/UI designer with a keen interest in the human–machine relationship, and I also teach yoga.
+I’m a product designer focused on the human–machine relationship — and I also teach yoga.

 Both worlds — the art industry and yoga — eventually converged in design.
-They taught me how to observe behavior closely, work within complex systems, communicate across disciplines, and create environments where people feel supported while navigating uncertainty.
+They taught me how to observe behaviour, work within complex systems, and communicate across disciplines — creating environments where people feel supported while navigating uncertainty.

 What I’ve learned from my experiences